Table of Contents

 If you are moving for work, you won’t have the worry about finding employment in your new country.
 However, you will want to make sure you understand the norms of your new workplace, even if you are working for the same country.
 What are the typical office hours?
 Is the dress code different than the one you are used to?
 Make sure to work with your transition specialist and HR department to integrate seamlessly into your new office.

 Finding a job in a new country can be a challenge.
 It might be smart to retain an agency that specializes in international job placement.
 You can also update your resume, attend job fairs, and search online for positions that fit your skill set.
 Make sure you apply for a work permit if it’s required by your new country or prospective employers.

 Deciding on a School for Your Kids in a New Country

 If you are moving a family with you overseas, you’ll have a few other considerations and decisions to make.
 One of those choices is selecting a school if you have children.
 This decision can make or break their experience when transitioning to a new country.

 One option is to send your child to a local school.
-If you are moving to a country where English is spoken, this can be a great option.
+This can be a great option if you are moving to a country where English is spoken.
 It can also immerse them in a new language if English isn’t widely used in your new home.
 This is a great way to make friends and meet people in your new neighborhood.
 And language often isn’t as much of a barrier to learning at a young age.

-However, if your children are older, language can prevent them from learning the high-level skills that they need to prepare them for college or a career.
+However, if your children are older, language can prevent them from learning the high-level skills needed to prepare them for college or a career.
 This is when you might want to consider an international school option.
 These schools are designed for ex-pat children and have a curriculum designed to transition them between countries.

 Securing Health Insurance and Providers Before Moving Overseas